 “If you have generally healthy hair that isn’t damaged and you’re keeping it mid-length to long, you need to cut it less,” Richard Collins says.
-“I recommend only three to four times a year just to dust the ends and touch up layers.”
+“I recommend only three to four times yearly to dust the ends and touch up layers.”

 “If your hair is more prone to split ends or you have a lot of chemical treatments done, trimming every eight weeks will help keep your hair healthy,” add Creighton Bowman, Collins agrees.

 “Ideally, Lupita Nyong’o’s hairstylist, Vernon François, explains, “I would recommend 6-12 weeks for anyone with wavy or curly hair, while coil-y, tight curls and kinky patterns could wait as long as two months for a trim.
-If your hair is colored or heat-damaged I would advise checking if the hair needs cutting every time you are having it colored to avoid over-processing the ends.”
+If your hair is colored or heat-damaged, I would advise checking if it needs cutting every time it is colored to avoid over-processing the ends.”

-“Two key factors when wondering [if it’s] time for a cut are as basic as this: 1) Can you no longer achieve the styles you desire?
+“Two key factors when wondering [if it’s] time for a cut are as basic as this: 1) Can you no longer achieve the desired styles?
 And 2) are the ends of your hair visibly damaged?”
 Norton says.

 Does a shaven head affect your level of confidence?

 Tati Gabrielle shaved her hair in April 2019.
-Tati explained, she was feeling inspired to make a change.
-“I cut it between seasons, so it will be short for most of season two,” she said.
-“It was marking Prudence’s character arc too and what she was going through.
-This Samson sort of idea: When you shave your head, it’s a release of a lot of things.
+Tati explained she was feeling inspired to make a change.
+“I cut it between seasons so that it will be short for most of season two,” she said.
+“It was also marking Prudence’s character arc and what she was going through.
+This Samson idea: When you shave your head, it releases many things.
 It’s also a stripping of your identity in a way.”

 “I was super gung ho about it at first,” she said.
-“I was the one who suggested the idea and then the day I went to go get it cut — 15 minutes before my appointment — I freaked out.
+“I was the one who suggested the idea, and then I freaked out the day I went to get it cut — 15 minutes before my appointment.
 I was like, ‘What if it doesn’t look right?
-What if I have a weird shaped head?
+What if I have a weirdly shaped head?
 I’m just going to look strange!’
-It was really scary, but once it was cut, it felt really liberating and I had nothing to hide behind.
-It definitely forced me to reconcile with my own beauty and learn to appreciate myself a bit more and appreciate the way that I looked without having hair.
+It was really scary, but once it was cut, it felt really liberating, and I had nothing to hide behind.
+It forced me to reconcile with my beauty and learn to appreciate myself a bit more and how I looked without having hair.
 It was a transformative experience.”

 What is the right time to trim my hair?

-“Trimming your hair is important, because whether you cut two centimeters or two inches, keeping the style that you like requires regular maintenance,” Dizon says.
-“When a professional trims the hair, we’re still checking the entire shape and making sure that the style works with your lifestyle.”
+“Trimming your hair is important because whether you cut two centimeters or two inches, keeping the style you like requires regular maintenance,” Dizon says.
+“When a professional trims the hair, we’re still checking the entire shape and ensuring that the style works with your lifestyle.”

 “Getting your hair cut to keep your hair healthy should be just as important as keeping your skin looking great!” she says.
 “Waiting longer can result in split ends, which means it’s harder [for your hair to grow] because your hair is breaking or splitting from the bottom up.”